tarantool/cartridge-cli/README.md

 The package creating is performed in a temporarily directory, so it doesn't affect your application dir contents.

-The package build flow can be represented as theese steps:
+The package build flow can be represented as these steps:

 ##### 1. Forming distribution dir